Arkaeriit/reflet-microcontroller/README.md

 |2|r/w|num23|Bits 0 to 3 are used to set the value of the third number.
 Bits 4 to 7 are used to set the value of the fourth number.|

 # Controllers
 The folder controller contains files used to make 8 bits or a 16 bits microcontroller with a Reflet CPU.
-As of now, you must copy the `reflet_?bits_controler.c` file and replace the data memory with a ROM with a valid Reflet program.
-In the future, some bootloaders will be made to program the controller on the fly.
+As of now, for the 8-bit controller, you must copy the `reflet\_?bits\_controller.c` file and replace the data memory with a ROM with a valid Reflet program.
+For the 16-bit one, you can do so or choose to use the included bootloader instead.

 ## 8 bits controller
 The 8 bits controller is very limited by its addressable space and thus, is only equipped with a limited amount of peripherals.